We Shipped 4 Games with AI in 30 Days — Here's How

 - Iteration at speed — Need to test 5 different economy curves?
 AI generates all 5 while you review the first

-- Cross-domain work — The same agents write Dart, C#, Lua, JavaScript, Python, and shell scripts
+- Cross-domain work — The same workflow spans Dart, C#, Lua, JavaScript, Python, and shell scripts

 - Documentation — Every decision, every architecture choice, every bug fix gets documented automatically